Nile blue: Results

 Unsaturated glycerides are pink, nuclei and elastins are dark, fatty acids and various fatty substances and fat mixtures are purple blue.

 Example: Detection of poly-β-hydroxybutyrate granules (PHB)

 The PHB granules in the cells of Pseudomonas solanacearum can be visualized by Nile blue A staining.
 The PHB granules in the stained smears are observed with an epifluorescence microscope under oil immersion, at a 1000 times magnification; under 450 nm excitation wavelength they show a strong orange fluorescence.

 Nile blue in DNA Electrophoresis

-Nile blue is also apparently used in a variety of commercial DNA staining formulations used for DNA electrophoresis.
+Nile blue is also used in a variety of commercial DNA staining formulations used for DNA electrophoresis.
 As it does not require UV trans-illumination in order to be visualised in an agarose gel as with ethidium bromide, it can be used to observe DNA as it is separated and also as a dye to aid in gel-extraction of DNA fragments without incurring damage by UV-irradiation.